zopyx/print-css-rocks/web/content/discussion.rst

 ++++++++++++++++++++++

-There is a `W3C CSS draft for shapes and exclusions <https://www.w3.org/TR/css3-exclusions/>`_ however none of the converters support this draft sofar.
-Vivliostyle implements support for shapes and exclusions through `EPUB Adaptive Layout <http://www.idpf.org/epub/pgt/>`_ - however this approach is pretty weird.
+There is a `W3C CSS draft for shapes and exclusions <https://www.w3.org/TR/css3-exclusions/>`_ however none of the converters support this draft so far.

 Better and more flexible support for floats